 “I could eat a whole one myself, and not be one bit ashamed,” said Ron.
 “There is birthday cake…but I always wanted birthday Bob Andy Pie!”

 My grandma, Viola, had some classic lines.
-She liked to tell everyone to ‘not make a fuss’ over her for dinner, hosting or fill in the blank.
+She liked to tell everyone to ‘not make a fuss’ over her for dinner, hosting, or fill in the blank.
 The truth is, she loved to turn around make a big deal with her generosity and hospitality for family, friends, and places she regularly volunteered.
 Do me a favor and make this a true blue Viola pie by making a ‘big fuss’ about the people in your life today!
 And of course…enjoy!

 Written by: Becky (Miller) Speckhart

 Last weekend I personally made Viola’s Never Fail Pie Crust and Bob Andy Pie.
 First of all, I can honestly say that the recipes truly are just as wonderful as Becky has described.
-The pie crust came together easily, rolled out beautifully, plus it really did feel like play dough!
+The pie crust came together easily, and rolled out beautifully, plus it really did feel like play dough!
 Furthermore, the dough was super forgiving, which is good because I always seem to need that essential element!

 Viola’s recipe for Never Fail Pie Crust is superb, yet uncomplicated!